jihall77/pFogSim/README.md

 #### [DataInterpreter](#datainterpreter) → [EdgeServerManager](#edgeservermanager) → [VectorMobility](#vectormobility) → [NetworkTopology](#networktopology) → [Clustering](#clustering) → [Puddles](#puddles) → [SimManager](#simmanager) → [SimLogger](#simlogger)

+#### Note: When I say mobile devices, I mean mobile devices, sensors, actuators; anything that is on the lowest level of the network and is interacting with the network.
 ### DataInterpreter:
  - Hard-coded
  - Made to take CSV files from City of Chicago and translate to XML